By Dennis Hartley

 Carny – Warner Archives DVD

-The story is elevated above its inherently sleazy nature by excellent performances.
-Whenever he inhabits the dunk tank clown persona, Busey reminds us that at one time, he was one of the most promising young actors around (at least up until the unfortunate motorcycle mishap).
+The story is elevated above its inherent sleaze factor by the excellent performances.
+Busey’s work here is a reminder that at one time, he was one of the most promising young actors around (up until the unfortunate motorcycle mishap).
 Director/co-writer Robert Kaylor also showed promise, but has an enigmatic resume; a film in 1970, one in 1971, Carny in 1980, a nondescript Chad Lowe vehicle in 1989, then…he’s off the radar.

 The reissue is part of the Warner Archive Series, which is a good news/bad news proposition for film buffs.
 Bad news first: These are bare-bones editions (they are burning them “on demand” based on number of orders placed on their website).
 Also, these are not necessarily restored prints (making the $19.99 list price a bit dubious).
 But the good news is that Warner claims to be utilizing this new product line as an excuse to eventually clean out everything languishing in their vaults that was previously unavailable on DVD.